emmanuelroecker/php-w3cvalidator/README.md

                                 }
                                 );

+var_dump($results);
 ```

+$results is an array that associate values to keys :
+filename checked => W3C html report or null if no error

-In this example, you can view reports in result/w3c_css_glicer.html, result/w3c_html_glicer.html, result/... from your browser.
+In this example,
+you can view reports in result/w3c_css_glicer.html, result/w3c_html_glicer.html, result/... from your browser.

 ## Use html validator offline